Log in

 • No previous grants for outdoor adventures

-Provides families who have a child with a special health care need or disability the opportunity to visit and enjoy the “ultra-accessible”™ theme parks of Morgan’s Wonderland and Morgan’s Inspiration Island located in San Antonio, Texas.
+Provides families who have a child with a special healthcare need or disability the opportunity to visit and enjoy the ultra-accessible theme parks of Morgan’s Wonderland and Morgan’s Inspiration Island in San Antonio, Texas.

 Charitable organization focused on providing recreational activities for individuals with autism and other disabilities.
-We sponsor/support a variety of activities including vacations, family outings and social groups.
+The organization sponsors and supports activities including vacations, family outings and social groups.

-Access passes with free lifetime admittance to more than 2,000 recreation sites managed by six Federal agencies.
+Access Passes provide free lifetime admission to more than 2,000 recreation sites managed by six federal agencies.

 Eligibility